Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Methods

 To collect rich information on various states, we obtain particle dynamics data under the alternating change of noise strength.
 First, we randomly select $10$ values of $\eta$ in $[0.1, \eta_c]$ and $10$ values in $(\eta_c, 0.7]$ to capture the transition between ordered and disordered states.
 Here, $\eta_c \approx 0.515$ is the noise strength at the transition.
-Then, we vary the noise strength in a piecewise linear way.
+Then, we vary the noise strength in a piecewise \NY{constant} way.
 At every $100\tau_w$, we choose $\eta$ alternatively from a value above and below $\eta_c$.
-In total, we perform a simulation for $2000\tau_w$ and collect $400$ sampling points in time with $\Delta t=5 \tau_w$.
-Each point contains 5 snapshots to compute the time derivative of field data (see Sec.~\ref{sec.method.coarsegraining}).
+In total, we perform a simulation for $2000\tau_w$ and collect $400$ sampling points in time with $\Delta t=5 \tau_w$. \NY{ Here, $\Delta t$ is the time window between two sampling points, whereas $\tau_w$ is the time scale to evaluate a time derivative, which eventually sets the time scale of coarse-graining (see Fig.~\ref{fig.method.schematics} and Sec.~\ref{sec.learning.hydrodynamic.equation}) }